Even though the media are more fragmented than ever, press releases can and should be an essential component of your media strategy.

 Send a press release when you:

-- have a new take on an old problem
+- Have a new take on an old problem—Can you provide background information to the press?

-- have interesting information to share (nonprofits should think about any studies they do or surveys they perform)
+- Have new information to share (nonprofits should think about any studies they do or surveys they perform)

-- if your CEO or other prominent staff or board members speak at a conference
+- Your CEO or other prominent staff or board members speak at a conference.

 Popular Press Release Distribution Services include: